CPS superintendent and Nclusion Plus respond to concerns over drag performance

 "If anything, this was one of the most age appropriate drag show experiences and theatrical performances that we could have delivered," Banks said.

-Banks said that the negative response to the event from leading lawmakers was hyperbolic.
+Banks said the negative response to the event from leading lawmakers was hyperbolic.

 "It seems like a hyperbolic response that has a lot of dangerous connotation behind it that can further instability and mental health for adults and youth in our community, as well as suppress cultural values of our community that have been progressing forward," Banks said.